A robust and stable hybrid neural network/finite element method for 2D flows that generalizes to different geometries: Acknowledgment

 \section{Acknowledgment}

-RJ and TR acknowledge support by Schmidt Sciences.
+RJ and TR acknowledge support by Schmidt Sciences, Grant Number G-24-67790.
 TR acknowledges the support of the GRK 2297 MathCoRe, funded by the Deutsche Forschungsgemeinschaft, Grant Number 314838170.
 TR and CL further acknowledge support of the Deutsche Forschungsgemeinschaft, Grant Number 537063406.